New Zealand Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter New Zealand, a passport valid for at least three months beyond the intended period of stay is required by nationals referred to in the chart above.
+To enter New Zealand, a passport valid for at least one month beyond the intended period of stay is required by nationals referred to in the chart above.

 Visas for New Zealand are not required by nationals referred to in the chart above for stays of up to three months.